denog/denog.github.io/de/meetings/denog16/pc.md

 9am) and close after the conference on Friday, November 22nd 23:59.
 The elected PC members will be announced on the DENOG list the following week.

+We will use the Voting tool OpaVote.
+You will receive the email from "OpaVote Voting Link <noreply@opavote.com>" with the subject "Vote for DENOG PC".

 ## Volunteering for the DENOG PC

 If you are interested in helping to create the great programm for the upcoming